❓

 Autoconverter offers complete read and write support for IGES files using the Open Cascade technology stack, ensuring full compatibility with the latest IGES specifications.
 It processes IGES data as triangulated mesh geometry for maximum compatibility.
 For workflows requiring preservation of native NURBS surfaces and smooth 3D definitions, we recommend using Autoshaper, which maintains original surface accuracy throughout the conversion process.

-TER vs IGES Comparison
+TER vs IGES - Key Differences

-Property | TER | IGES |
+Feature | TER | IGES |

 ---|---|---|